CHUCK HILL TODAY

 David says this because he knew the necessity of maintaining a healthy SOUL — one that relies upon and acknowledges the Lord!

-I’ve pastored for nearly 24 years, and I can tell you — when it comes to the human soul, it’s vitally important that our soul remains healthy.
+I’ve had the privilege of serving in pastoral ministry for 3 decades, and I can tell you — when it comes to the human soul, it’s vitally important that our soul remains healthy.
 Because, a healthy soul is able to maintain peace even when the external circumstance of life are hard.

 Yet, an unhealthy soul struggles with anxiety and stress and hurt and is never satisfied — constantly in search for something more, something better, something lasting, something true.